Davos Klosters Ski Resort Switzerland

 - All terrain aspects are available, allowing skiing in all weather conditions.

-- Great learn to ski area in Davos at the base of Jakobshorn.
+- Wonderful, sheltered learn-to-ski area in Davos at the base of Jakobshorn.

 - Massive and challenging freeride terrain.